 Call (260) 435-7377 to schedule your screening mammogram today at Lutheran Hospital or find a convenient LHN location near you.

 For a referral to other breast center services, talk to your physician.
 If you are looking for a new primary care physician, call Lutheran Health Physicians at 844-546-2778.

 To talk to a cancer navigator, call (260) 435-7959.

-The Lutheran Comprehensive Breast Center recently achieved accreditation from the National Accreditation Program for Breast Centers.
-Lutheran is the region's only accredited breast cancer center.
-NAPBC accreditation challenges breast cancer centers to enhance the care they provide by addressing patient-centered needs and measuring the quality of the care they deliver against national standards.
+The Lutheran Comprehensive Breast Center achieved accreditation from the National Accreditation Program for Breast Centers for their high standard of care for patients with diseases of the breast.
+The NAPBC accreditation challenges breast cancer centers to enhance the care they provide by addressing patient-centered needs and measuring the quality of the care they deliver against national standards.

 The Lutheran Cancer Center team understands that breast cancer is both a physical and an emotional journey.
 The team provides a wide range of breast cancer services to support patients and families from diagnosis through post-treatment.

 On one central campus, a comprehensive team of providers guide patients through their breast cancer journey.
 During the journey, patients experience four integral steps to cancer care:

 A team of nurse navigators provide education, referral to services and support during diagnosis and treatment.
 The Cancer Resource Center offers several avenues of assistance to patients and their families including complementary therapy resources.

 At the Lutheran Comprehensive Breast Center, our commitment is to include patients as part of the decision-making team and to provide the highest quality of care for the best possible outcome.
 Along with cancer services, the center also provides breast care for benign conditions and diseases.
 Learn more about the center's wide scope of services.